 Enter the last name, specialty or keyword for your search below.

 Assistant Professor of Physical Medicine and Rehabilitation

-Research Interests: Larynx; Pharynx; Respiration; Dysphagia after oral intubation; Impact of critical care medicine on swallowing; Swallowing disorders (dysphagia); Swallowing ...read more
+Research Interests: Larynx; Pharynx; Respiration; Dysphagia after oral intubation; Impact of critical care medicine on swallowing; Swallowing disorders (dysphagia); Swallowing; Dysphagia ...read more

-Dr. Brodsky is a clinician, researcher and educator with interests in swallowing and swallowing disorders, head and neck cancer, neurologic communication disorders, and ethics.
+Dr. Martin B. Brodsky is an Assistant Professor of Physical Medicine and Rehabilitation at the Johns Hopkins University School of Medicine.
+He is a clinician, researcher and educator with interests in swallowing and swallowing disorders, head and neck cancer, neurologic communication disorders, and ethics.
 His current research focus is the effects and long-term outcomes of critical care medicine on swallowing.

 - Assistant Professor of Physical Medicine and Rehabilitation

 - M.A., Michigan State University (Michigan) (1995)